 The following reconciliations present the adjustments made to the Corporation's previous GAAP financial results of operations and financial position to comply with IFRS 1.
 A summary of the significant accounting policy changes and applicable exemptions is discussed following the reconciliations.
-Reconciliations include the Corporation's consolidated balance sheets as at May 1, 2010 and April 30, 2011; the reconciliations of total equity as at May 1, 2010, October 31, 2010 and April 30, 2011; and the reconciliation of comprehensive income for the three and six months ended October 31, 2010 and for the year ended April 30, 2011.
+Reconciliations include the Corporation's consolidated balance sheets as at May 1, 2010 and April 30, 2011; the reconciliations of total equity as at May 1, 2010, and April 30, 2011; and for the year ended April 30, 2011.